 - Web design

 Careers in information systems management require individuals who are strong leaders with good communication skills.
-Some of positions include the following:
+Some of the positions include the following:

 - Chief technology officers